Targeted level of study

 Target audience

-Entry into the Master 1 of the Criminal Law and Criminal Sciences field is open to students who have obtained a degree in private or public law or a diploma deemed equivalent.
-It is also open to continuing education, where it can constitute a specialization.
+Entrance to Master 1 in the Criminal Law and Criminal Sciences specialization is open to students with a bachelor's degree in private or public law, or a diploma deemed equivalent.
+It is also open to continuing education students, in which case it can constitute a specialization.

-The recruitment criteria between Master 1 and Master 2 are the study of the file which is systematic and, most often, in addition to the study of the file, interviews and motivation tests (but which are not systematic).
+Recruitment criteria between Master 1 and Master 2 are based on a systematic review of the student's application and, more often than not, interviews and motivation tests (which are not systematic).

-Bachelor's degree in private or public law or equivalent diploma, in initial training; open to continuing education.
+Bachelor's degree in private or public law or equivalent diploma, initial training; open to continuing education.

 And then